loic-sharma/laravel-template/README.md

-## Laravel Template - A Blade extension
+## Laravel Template Bundle - A Blade extension

 Laravel Template lets you register helpers to the Blade to integrate your project's modules with your views.